 And even though this tofu stir fry is easiest made in a wok, don’t let this stop you if you don’t happen to have one.

 Half the time I make this in my cast iron skillet.
-Either way, it’s a super tasty way to serve up tofu and the vibrant baby bok choy.
+Either way, it’s a super tasty way to serve up tofu and the vibrant baby bok choy!

-As with most stir-fry recipes, my best advise is to make sure to prep all the ingredients beforehand and place them close to the stove, ready to go.
-The cooking part goes very quickly and it’s all to easy to burn things when you are not constantly stirring.
+- As with most stir-fry recipes, my best advice is to make sure to prep all the ingredients beforehand.
+The cooking part goes very quickly and it’s all too easy to burn things when you are not prepped and ready.

-This recipe is perfect for two.
+This recipe for Black Pepper Tofu is perfect for two.

 Although it has a fair amount of crushed black peppercorns, the Black Pepper Sauce is not overwhelming.
 It perfectly accentuates the tofu and the bok choy, and the dish feels balanced.

 And keep in mind, I’ve simplified this recipe quite a bit to prevent you from having to make an extra trip to the Asian Market for specialty items.